Klasse-Digitale-Grafik/tutorials/Webfonts.md

 }
 ```

 > Use `rem` for values that you want to make relative to the root font size.
-Use `em` for values relative to it’s own font-size.
+Use `em` for values relative to the current font-size.

 - [All CSS font rules](https://css-tricks.com/almanac/properties/f/font/)
 - [type.js](http://typejs.org/)